eoinobrien/eoinobrien.ie/_drafts/bus-connects-what-is-it.md

 ### New Livery

 If you have seen a Go-Ahead operated bus you will have already seen this new livery.
 The buses are predominantly blue and yellow and branded Transport for Ireland.
-[Dublin Bus will operate with it's existing livery](https://www.nationaltransport.ie/news/customer-notice-about-new-bus-service-175-from-citywest-to-ucd/) (at least for the time being).
+For the time being, [Dublin Bus will continue to operate with it's existing livery](https://www.nationaltransport.ie/news/customer-notice-about-new-bus-service-175-from-citywest-to-ucd/).

 ![A double decker bus painted in yellow and blue](/assets/images/tfi/tfi-new-bus-livery.jpg 'New Transport for Ireland Bus Livery ')
 Photo by the National Transport Authority